Attention Deficit Hyperactivity Disorder and Attention Deficit Disorder

 - Certain blood pressure lowering medication—to treat impulsivity

 Therapy may be all that is needed for younger children.
-In children that need medication, therapy can help them do better.
+Therapy can also help children who take medicine do better.

 Therapy will help by teaching new social and problem solving skills.
 Parents and teachers will also be shown ways to help their children adapt.
 This may include changes in the classroom, as well as changes to how they parent.
 For example, an air cushion on a child's seat at school allows the child to move their body without distracting other students.
 Moving their body may help them increase their attention span.